top of page

 Before beginning his rabbinic studies, Max spent several years working in synagogue religious schools and Jewish day schools.
 He taught a wide range of subjects, it was music that first helped him love Judaism, first in his synagogue junior choir and later at camp.
 He served as the Head Songleader at the URJ Camp Harlam from 2004-2009, and at the URJ Kutz Camp from 2011-2011.
-He continues to use music with folks age 0 to 120 as one of many tools that can engage and nurture dynamic Jewish life. and I look forward to musical collaboration with fellow clergy!
-Feel free to take a listen below or ask me about music!
+He continues to use music with folks age 0 to 120 as one of many tools that can engage and nurture dynamic Jewish life.

 Watch a clip from Shabbat worship at Congregation Kol Ami.
 The melody is Elana Arian's beautiful setting of Yih'yu L'ratzon.